Pal1795/pal1795/README.md

-# Hi there 👋 I'm Pallavi!
+# Hey!
+I'm Pallavi 👩‍💻 – turning bytes into breakthroughs, one dataset at a time.

 After years of working across data engineering and machine learning, I’ve come to love turning raw data into meaningful insights and scalable solutions.
 From building real-time ETL pipelines to deploying predictive models with AutoML, I bring a blend of technical depth and business context to data challenges.